IndexZer0/ha-rest-api-client/README.md

 composer test
 ```

-## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## Contributing

 - Currently accepting PR for```$client->camera();``` as I don't have a camera entity to develop against.

 Please see [CONTRIBUTING](https://github.com/spatie/.github/blob/main/CONTRIBUTING.md) for details.

-## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.

 ## Credits